coding-to-music/coding-to-music/instructions.md

 - [run and see what else is missing](#run-and-see-what-else-is-missing)
 - [Count visitors for your README.md, Issues, PRs in GitHub](#count-visitors-for-your-readmemd-issues-prs-in-github-1)

+# Original Idea and description is in this Medium article by THomas Guibert

-From this medium article by Thomas Guibert
+From this medium article by Thomas Guibert, French programmer living in Stockholm
 (How to Create a Self-Updating README.md for Your GitHub Profile)[https://medium.com/swlh/how-to-create-a-self-updating-readme-md-for-your-github-profile-f8b05744ca91]

 (Link to his working repo)[https://github.com/thmsgbrt/thmsgbrt]